anastassiavybornova/knudepunkter/docs/HOWTO_macOS.md

 <p align="center"><img alt="Running the scripts in the QGIS Python console" src="/docs/screenshots/qgis-run.png" width=80%></p>

 **Troubleshooting**
-* Note that for some of the scripts, run time could take up to several minutes, and QGIS may become unresponsive while the script is running.
+* Note that QGIS might become unresponsive for several minutes while a script is running.
+* At any stop in the workflow, you can save the QGIS project, close it, and then come back to it later.
 * Note that for some of the scripts, a stable internet connection is required.
 * If the script `05_compute_slope.py` script fails to run - please try again! (it sometimes requires several attempts)
+* if a script fails to complete and throws an error message:
+    * erase the corresponding layer (named the same as the script) in the Layers window of QGIS
+    * save, close, and reopen the QGIS project
+    * try to run the script again
+    * if the problem persists: create a new QGIS project in the `knudepunkter-main` folder and restart the workflow there from script 01

 ***